holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 This feature needs more performance and correctness testing before it's production-ready, but it can be turned on by [compiling Holochain with the `unstable-sharding` flag enabled](#unstable-features-removed-by-default).

-It's unknown exactly what might happen if nodes with DHT sharding disabled try to gossip in the same network as nodes without DHT sharding.
-Presumably this is still possible, but it might cause unexpected behaviors!
+If you leave this feature disabled, you'll need to set gossip arc clamping to either `"empty"` or `"full"`, and we recommend doing this for _all_ participants in a network.
+We've observed bugs in networks that have a mixture of unsharded (arc-clamped) and sharded peers.

 ### Dynamic database encryption, folder structure changes

-Previous conductor and keystore SQLite databases used a hardcoded encryption key; v0.4 now uses a dynamic key.
-Additionally, the database paths have changed.
-These two things mean you won't be able to import data from v0.3.
+Previous conductor and keystore SQLite databases used a hardcoded encryption key; 0.4 now uses a dynamic key.
+This means you won't be able to import data from 0.3, so we recommend providing a data import/export feature in your hApp with instructions to help people move their data over on upgrade to 0.4.

+The locations of the database folders and files have also changed (although if 0.4 finds an unencrypted database in the old locations, it'll move and encrypt the data).

 ### WebRTC signalling server change